Planning Commission begins consideration of revised pot dispensary ordinance

 “The City of Flint is in control of where [the dispensaries] are located, and the municipality is in control of the zoning.”

 She explained the process is for the municipality to first “opt in” by sending a letter to the Michigan Department of Licensing and Regulatory Affairs (LARA).
-Then, the city has 90 days to present to the state its ordinance
+Then, the city has 90 days to present its ordinance to the state.

 Wesley stated after the meeting that without regulating marijuana, “we don’t know what’s in it.”
 Williams called for a medical marijuana advisory panel with a variety of representatives having differing perspectives.
 “Because this is a public policy issue, on the panel, we need someone from the community, [and perhaps] a pharmacist, a businessperson, someone affiliated with the police, a legislator, a doctor” and others.